pronopython/rugivi/README.md

 ```

 ## Known bugs and limitations
-* Quit does not work everytime.
-The crawler then runs in an infinite loop.
 * Sometimes the garbage collection is not run or runs too late and memory is depleted (rugivi can easily grab gigabytes of RAM of course).
 You then get an out-of-memory error.
 * Despite not changing anything, RuGiVi does not work on read-only media directories.
 This is because pygame image loader opens files with write access.
 * TIFF files may produce warnings which on Windows are opened as separate message boxes.
 * Audio pops at startup (probably a pygame issue)
-* High res versions are unloaded despite being displayed (pictures end up showing as a colored square when zoomed beyond thumb size)

 # Technical Stuff

-Every Image is placed into a Frame with Spot Size of 4096 x 4096 Pixels, which is Heigth = 1
+Every Image is placed into a Frame with Spot Size of 4096 x 4096 Pixels, which is height = 1

 A Frame is placed onto a spot.